synapsec-ai/soundsright-subnet/mining/model_formatting.md

 If `MODEL VERIFICATION SUCCESSFUL.` appears in the logs, then your model is ready to be submitted to validators!

-Note that this may take a while depending on the machine you run the script with (especially if you do not have a GPU).
+Note that this may take a while depending on the machine you run the script with.
 Please reference the documentation on running a validator if you wish to mirror the hardware exactly.